stefanhuber1510/enforcing-the-digital-services-act/annotated-dataset-experiments/report2.md

-qualitative findings
-"label" is what the law students reported, zero shot performance decent

-run over absent period with catch err switch token to petra's

 ## Overview
 In this experiment, I assess the few-shot performance without fine-tuning of the currently best model from openai available via API on the labeled dataset.